Browary - history and stories

 Chair of Modern and Contemporary History with a focus on the history of Eastern Europe

-Browary - there is much to tell
+Browary - there is a lot to tell

 At the beginning of the 20th century, the town became increasingly connected to its large neighbor, first in 1868 with its own railroad station and in 1913 with the opening of a gasoline-powered streetcar that ran between Kiev and Browary.